 What’s so important about Small Groups to the life of the Church?
-The answer is that Small Groups is very biblical:
+The answer is that Small Groups are very biblical:

 First of all, Jesus modeled Small Groups.
 Five chapters in the Book of John (Chapters 13-17) were taught in an upper room where they were eating together around a table.
 Jesus also modeled groups when He ate with Lazarus, Mary, and Martha, visiting with Levi or Matthew at his house, at the home of Zacchaeus, Simon the Leper, as well as Peter’s house.
 In fact, when Christ sent out the 12 disciples on a practice run, His strategy was for them to look for a home in a town and teach, pray and minister in the home, and not to move around:

 11Whatever town or village you enter, search there for some worthy person and stay at their house until you leave.
-12As you enter the home, give it your greeting.13If the home is deserving, let your peace rest on it; if it is not, let your peace return to you.
-14If anyone will not welcome you or listen to your words, leave that home or town and shake the dust off your feet (Matthew 10:11-14).
+12As you enter the home, give it your greeting.
+13If the home is deserving, let your peace rest on it; if it is not, let your peace return to you.
+14If anyone will not welcome you or listen to your words, leave that home or town and shake the dust off your feet.

 The early church met in large gatherings, the temple courts, but they also met often in house churches or Small Groups:

-Day after day, in the temple courts and from house to house, they never stopped teaching and proclaiming the good news that Jesus is the Christ (Acts 5:42).
+Day after day, in the temple courts and from house to house, they never stopped teaching and proclaiming the good news that Jesus is the Christ.

 Why was Saul, or Paul, going from house to house in search of Christians to drag off to jail?
 Because that’s where they were meeting—in Small Groups, studying, discussing, worshiping and praying for one another.

-You know that I have not hesitated to preach anything that would be helpful to you but have taught you publicly and from house to house (Acts 20:20).
+You know that I have not hesitated to preach anything that would be helpful to you but have taught you publicly and from house to house.

 The early church met in homes and enjoyed close relationships that kept them in the hard times of persecution from the Jewish religious leadership.